-Both you and your Boss identified the 6 Skill Sets that you each thought were most critical for success in your job.
+Both you and Darcy Walker identified the 6 Skill Sets that you each thought were most critical for success in the manager's job.
 These Skill Sets for both CheckPoints are displayed below.
-Consider that the possible number of Skill Sets selected by both you and your Boss can range from 6 to 12.
+Consider that the possible number of Skill Sets selected by both you and the manager can range from 6 to 12.
 If you both select the same 6 Skill Sets you will have 100% alignment.
 When you did not agree on any of the Skill Sets as most critical, there is 0% alignment.
-As the alignment percentage decreases, it becomes even more important for you and your Boss to discuss and clarify the most important aspects of your work.
-Unless you have both identified the same behaviors as critical, there will be a real potential for disagreement on where you should focus your activities.
+As the alignment percentage decreases, it becomes even more important for you and the manager to discuss and clarify the most important aspects of the manager's work.
+If you each look at different behaviors as most important, then the focus of the manager may be very different from where you expect the focus to be.
 Also, look for any variance in which Critical Skill Sets were selected for each CheckPoint survey.
 This could reflect a change in focus between the dates of the two surveys.

-PREVIOUS CURRENT Critical Skills Alignment Critical Skills Alignment B Fraklin Witherspoon - 33% Fraklin Witherspoon - 33% B s Self Self s Listens to Others: Encourages others to share their ideas and concerns.
+Critical Skills Alignment Critical Skills Alignment B Fraklin Witherspoon - 33% Fraklin Witherspoon - 33% B s Self Self s Listens to Others: Encourages others to share their ideas and concerns.
 Listens openly to all viewpoints without interrupting.
 Summarizes information and verifies understanding.
 Processes Information: Gets to the point.
 Evaluates the pros and cons, as well as the short and В В long-range consequences, of decisions.
 Develops logical, clear conclusions.
 Communicates Effectively: Expresses self clearly, both in writing and in speaking.
 Is thorough, yet В В concise, and is consistently straightforward.
 Readily shares information with others.
 Provides Direction: Establishes clear expectations and a manageable workload.
 Plans the steps S required to accomplish objectives, while keeping focus on overall vision.
 Delegates Responsibility: Delegates appropriate jobs to appropriate people.
 Empowers others to S work and solve problems on their own.
-Adjusts to Circumstances: Can adjust to people's diverse work styles and to varying environments. В Deals with setbacks constructively and anticipates change.
+Adjusts to Circumstances: Can adjust to people's diverse work styles and to varying environments. В В Deals with setbacks constructively and anticipates change.
 Facilitates Team Success: Resolves conflicts fairly in a spirit of cooperation.
 Builds consensus and В leads team in setting appropriate goals.
 Recruits effectively and uses talents of group wisely.
-Achieves Results: Overcomes obstacles to achieve results that set high standards for others and S that positively impact the organization.
+Achieves Results: Overcomes obstacles to achieve results that set high standards for others and BS that positively impact the organization.
 Cultivates Individual Talents: Is an effective coach and makes training available.
 Provides objective S performance feedback on a timely basis.
-S Displays Commitment: Maintains a high level of energy, perseveres and remains positive.
+Displays Commitment: Maintains a high level of energy, perseveres and remains positive.
+S